electricessence/TypeScript.NET/README.md

 Currently improving over time using JSDoc style comments and [TypeDoc](http://typedoc.io/).
 View Documentation: [electricessence.github.io/TypeScript.NET/documentation](http://electricessence.github.io/TypeScript.NET/documentation/)

-Documentation has a tendendecy to lag behind and TypeDoc is also lagging on updates.
+Documentation has a tendency to lag behind and TypeDoc is also lagging on updates.

 ## Contribution
 This library has immense potential and quite often a class, or function that is missing will simply be added.
 If you log any issues here on GitHub they will likely be addressed swiftly.
 If you have a class or module you'd like to see integrated, just log an issue and start the discussion or feel free to make a pull request from your own design. :)